DanLi14/IMS-Starter/README.md

 **Running the IMS**
 1. Git clone this repository into your local machine wihin your preferred location
 2. Execute the sql-schema.sql file (found within src/main/resources) within MySQL workbench
-3. Right-click on the Runner file (found within src/main/java/com.qa.ims) and select the option to "Run As" and then "Java Application"
+3. Right-click on the Runner file (found within src/main/java/com.qa.ims), select "Run As" and then "Java Application"
 4. Create a customer by inputting CUSTOMER then following the terminal instructions
 5. Create an item by inputting ITEM then following the terminal instructions
 6. Create an order by inputting ORDER then following the terminal instructions